 Some months ago College Web Guy wrote a post about Soundslides.
 In the software’s own words, “Soundslides is a rapid production tool for still image and audio web presentations.”
 It isn’t kidding.
 This software is so easy to use, a caveman could use it!

 This is a great tool that we have been using for the last year now except we put a twist on it.
 Because we wanted the videos to easily incorporate into our current structure, mainly the video player, we wanted a tool that did a little more than make Audio Slideshows.
-Soundslides has an optional plugin, Mac only, that can be purchased that will allow you to turn these flash files into Quicktime movie files.
+Soundslides has an , Mac only, that can be purchased that will allow you to turn these flash files into Quicktime movie files.
 From here it’s easy enough to turn it into any video format that you would like.

 A Video of Fall Shots around campus set to Vivaldi